arj03/setsum-cs/SetSum/Sync/README.md

 ### Path 3: Trie Fallback

 A binary-prefix trie traversal.
 Keys are compared bit-by-bit from the most significant bit.
-Each tree node covers all keys sharing a common bit-prefix.
-The client and server exchange hash+count information for subtrees, recursing only into subtrees that differ.
+Each trie node covers all keys sharing a common bit-prefix.
+The client and server exchange `(Hash, Count)` for subtrees, recursing only into subtrees that differ, until each differing subtree contains exactly one missing item.

 ```mermaid
 flowchart TD